A Linked List is a data structure, where data nodes are linked together forming a chain or list.

 Below we have a simple pictorial representation of Nodes connected to form a Linked List.

-Head is a pointer that always points to the first node of the list if Head points to nothing, it means the linked list is empty.
+Head is a pointer which always points to the first node of the list, if Head points to nothing, it means the linked list is empty.